Some Twin Cities malls are still open, and workers aren't sure they should be

 “I’m 72.
 I shouldn’t be around too many people,” he said.
 “We’re a health business, but the mall hasn’t told us anything about closing.”

-Carol Spieckman, founder of Spieckman Retail, a market researcher, said, “Staying open creates an opportunity for small retailers on shaky ground to be there for the health and well-being of customers.”
+Carol Spieckerman, founder of Spieckerman Retail, a market researcher, said, “Staying open creates an opportunity for small retailers on shaky ground to be there for the health and well-being of customers.”

 Sandy Stein, founder of Retail Speak on LinkedIn, said malls can’t afford to close but face little choice.
 “Within two days I think nearly all malls be closed or they risk looking bad because they’re putting people in harm’s way,” Stein said.